 But I might master it : in faith, I lie; My thoughts were like unbridled children, grown Too headstrong for their mother.
 See, we fools !
-Why have I blabh d? who shall be true to us, When we are so unsecret to ourselves?
-But, though I loved you well, I woo'd you not; And yst, good faith, I wish'd myself a man, Or that we women had men's privilege Of speaking first.
+Why have I blabb'd? who shall be true to us, When we are so unsecret to ourselves?
+But, though I loved you well, I woo'd you not; And yet, good faith, I wish'd myself a man, Or that we women had men's privilege Of speaking first.
 Sweet, bid me hold my tongue, For in this rapture I shall surely speak The thing I shall repent.
-Sse, see, your silence, Cunning in dumbness, from my weakness draws My very soul of counsel! stop my mouth.
+See, see, your silence, Cunning in dumbness, from my weakness draws My very soul of counsel! stop my mouth.
 And shall, albeit sweet music issues thence.
 Tro.
-My lord, I do beseech you, pardon me; Cres.
-'Twas not my purpose, thus to beg a kiss: I am ashamed.
+Cres.
+My lord, I do beseech you, pardon me; 'Twas not my purpose, thus to beg a kiss: I am ashamed.
 O heavens! what have I done?
 For this time will I take my leave, my lord.
+Your leave, sweet Cressid!
 Tro.
-Your leave, sweet Cressid!
 Cres.
 Pray you, content you.
+Tro.
 What offends you, lady?
-Tro.
-Cres.
 Sir, mine own company.
-You cannot shun Tro.
-Yourself.
 Cres.
-Let ms go and try: I have a kind of self resides with you; But an unkind self, that itself will leave, To be another's fool.
+Tro.
+You cannot shun Yourself.
+Let me go and try: I have a kind of self resides with you : But an unkind self, that itself will leave.
+To be another's fool.
 I would be gone : Where is my wit?
 I know not what I speak.
+Perchance, my lord, I show more craft than love;

+Cres.
+Well know they what they speak that speak so wisely.
 Tro.
-Well know they what they speak that speak so wisely.
-Perchance, my lord, I show more craft than love; Cres.
-And fell so roundly to a large confession To angle for your thoughts: but you are wise, Or else you love not, for to be wise and love Exceeds man's might ; that dwells with gods above.
-O that I thought it could be in a woman-Tro.
-As, if it can, I will presume in you-To feed for aye her lamp and flames of love; To keep her constancy in plight and youth, Outliving beauty's outward, with a mind

-That doth renew swifter than blood decays !
+Cres.
+And fell so roundly to a large confession To angle for your thoughts: but you are wise.

+- Or else you love not, for to be wise and love Exceeds man's might; that dwells with gods above.
+Tro.
+O that I thought it could be in a woman- - As, if it can, I will presume in you-To feed for aye her lamp and flames of love ; To keep her constancy in plight and youth.
+Outliving beauty's outward, with a mind That doth renew swifter than blood decays !